longturn/freeciv21/docs/Manuals/client-manual.rst

 If you hover your mouse over the :guilabel:`National Status View`, a pop up widget will appear and give you information about your nation's status.
-The pop up widget shows: Population, Year, Turn Number, Total Gold, Net Income, Tax Rates, Research along with progress, Bulbs per Turn, Culture Score, Global Warming Change, Nuclear Winter Chance, Current form of Government.
-Some of this information is a duplicate of what is shown on the `Map View`_, `Tax Rates View`_, and `Research View`_.
+The pop up widget shows: Population, Year, Turn Number, Total Gold, Net Income, National Budget, Research along with progress, Bulbs per Turn, Culture Score, Global Warming Change, Nuclear Winter Chance, Current form of Government.
+Some of this information is a duplicate of what is shown on the `Map View`_, `National Budget View`_, and `Research View`_.
 The values for Nuclear Winter and Global Warming chance give a good indication of what the icon looks like.

 Messages